Learnosity/learnosity-demos/README.md

 This repository has been designed to allow users to quickly view and interact with some of the core Learnosity APIs.

-Each page shows a basic integration to a specific Learnosity API which you can utilise and learn from.
+Each page shows a basic integration to a specific Learnosity API which you can utilize and learn from.

 There is also a SignatureUtils class which simplifies the generation of the security signatures for each of the types.

 ### Requirements

 * PHP 5.6+
-* You must be connected to the internet to use this site
+* You must be connected to the Internet to use this site

 ## Getting Started